ClaudioMartinH/backend_nodejs_template_mhc/README.md

 ## Description

+Hello world!
+I'm Claudio Martin and here i present you a template that can help developing for newcomers.
 This project provides a well-structured Node.js backend template employing Express and JSON Web Tokens (JWT) for authentication.
 It offers a solid foundation for building secure and scalable RESTful APIs.

 ## Features